jingbowa/QMHK/README.md

-# QMHK
-Quantitative Marketing Seminars at HK
+## Quantitative Marketing Seminars at HK